-Gemma joined Anglia Ruskin University in 2021 as a lecturer in Biomedical Science.
+Gemma joined ARU in 2021 as a Lecturer in Biomedical Science.
 Gemma’s research focuses on insulin resistance and investigating the therapeutic potential of antibodies to treat severe insulin resistance arising from mutations of the insulin receptor.
 Her wider interest encompasses understanding the (patho)physiological role of hybrid insulin/IGF receptors in insulin resistance and resultant co-morbidities.

 Gemma completed her PhD at the University of Adelaide, Australia (including a sabbatical at the Weatherall Institute of Molecular Medicine, University of Oxford) where she investigated the interplay between insulin and IGF receptors and how they signal outcomes relevant to cancer biology.
 She was a Postdoctoral Fellow at the Commonwealth Scientific Industrial Research Organisation (CSIRO) in South Australia where she worked on a varied and commercially orientated body of work relating to improving early detection and diagnosis of colorectal cancer.
 Gemma then moved to the UK to undertake a second postdoctoral position at the University of Cambridge, Wellcome Trust – MRC Institute of Metabolic Science (where she maintains Visiting Scientist status) during which she expanded her understanding of the insulin/IGF system from its role in cancer biology to its role in metabolism.